 But instead, I had the arthroscopic “meniscus tear” surgery.
 The doctor later showed me a tiny piece of meniscus that he had surgically removed.
 But, alas, my knee lock condition did not change whatsoever.
 It was not a “torn meniscus” causing my knee lock.
 The surgery was worthless and unnecessary.
 A failure of diagnosis.

 This led me to the Internet, where virtually all of the large medical sites agreed that a torn meniscus is the primary cause of knee lock.
 But as I engaged in on-line conversations, I was dumbfounded to find scores of knee lock sufferers who reported having “torn meniscus surgery” that did NOT cure their knee lock.
 No change.
 Worthless surgeries.
-In fact, I would estimate the percentage of unsuccessful “meniscus knee lock” surgery reports at over 80%.
+In fact, I would estimate the percentage of unsuccessful “meniscus knee lock” surgery reports at over 80% — probably closer to 90%.

 As I started digging deeper into the orthopedic literature on meniscus surgery, I found data that corroborated my on-line conversations.
 Arthroscopic surgery of the meniscus is THE MOST COMMON ORTHOPEDIC PROCEDURE in the USA.
 Meniscus surgery, alone, is a $4 billion industry, performed 700,000 times per year.
 If my years of on-line conversational evidence is anywhere near accurate, then over 500,000 of these 700,000 meniscus surgeries are unnecessary shams.